Table of Contents

 This involves analyzing all waste streams including food, paper, plastic, and other materials generated by the restaurant.

-With jalebi’s restaurant management platform, restaurants can ensure effective tracking of their food waste by conducting stock-taking at the end of each day.
+With jalebi’s management platform for restaurant, they can ensure effective tracking of their food waste by conducting stock-taking at the end of each day.

 Stock-taking involves recording the number of food items left over at the end of the day, which allows restaurants to calculate the amount of waste generated.